XuemeiGu/MelvinPython/README.md

   original paper for learning about Melvin

 * **[Mathematcia codes](https://mariokrenn.wordpress.com/research/)**,
-  two mathematcia examples of Melvin (SimpleHOMExample.nb and CalcSRV.nb), which are provided by Dr. Mario Krenn.
+  two mathematcia examples of Melvin are in the mathematica_code branch (SimpleHOMExample.nb and CalcSRV.nb), which are provided by Dr. Mario Krenn.

  * **[Experiments from Melvin’s solutions](https://www.iqoqi-vienna.at/research/zeilinger-group/quantum-entanglement-in-high-dimensional-systems/)**, here I list some solutions from Melvin that have been realized in the laboratory of Anton Zeilinger at University Vienna & IQOQI Vienna.